SvenjaPape/WellenausbreitungGitordner/README.md

 - Computing power was reduced by lower maxArea.
 Using a global variable: phase can be incremented now.

 **Explanation of the MATLAB-Code**

+ - **SinusWaves** is a MATLAB script which is necessary to run the simulation of the wave propagation of two sinusoidals.
+To be able to use this script, it must be executed by running it with run(SinusWaves.m).
+As output you get a GUI which performs the simulation of the sinusoidal waves.

+ - **Wavefunction** is a function to calculate and animate the sinusoidals and the line plot.
+If you want to run this script you have to run the Wavefunction by entering the input parameter (run Wavefunction(handle,event)).
+In this case the handle is a figure handle and the event needs to be empty.
+As output you get the animation of the sinusoidals and the lineplot, which are included into the GUI, which is opened by SinusWaves.

+ - **sliderCallback**

+ - **InputDialog** is a script to define all used uicontrols and read out their values.
+To use this script you need to running it by run(InputDialog.m).
+As output you get a collection of sliders to change the value of signal related variables.
+Now you are abel to change the different sliders and see different amplitudes, frequencies and phases.
+So the different settings change the animated GUI or the used sources, if the InputDialog is used in combination with the script SinusWaves.

+ - **clickCallback** is a callback function which can be used by running clickCallback(ClickHandle,event).
+The input parameter is on the one side the handle (figure handle) and on the other side the emty event.
+As output you get the coordinates which are belonging to the position of the mouseclick.
+Without this function you aren´t abel to set the sources on different place in the GUI becaues you´ll get no coordinates to work with.